 If you don’t have another job to go to, you can claim benefits straight away.

-You can claim Jobseeker’s Allowance (JSA) as soon as you know the date you’re stopping work.
-You’ll need to show you had a good reason for resigning, or you might not get any money for around 3 months.
+You can claim benefits as soon as you know the date you’re stopping work.
+You’ll need to show you had a good reason for resigning, or you might get less money for around 3 months.
 This is called a sanction.